algolia/autocomplete/packages/website/docs/getting-started.md

 autocomplete({
   container: '#autocomplete',
+  placeholder: "Search the autocomplete documentation",
+  openOnFocus: true,
   getSources() {
     return [/* ... */];
   },
 });
 ```
+The [`placeholder`](/docs/autocomplete-js#placeholder) option defines the placeholder text used until the user starts typing in the input.
+The [`openOnFocus`](/docs/autocomplete-js#openonfocus) option defines whether to open the panel on [focus](https://developer.mozilla.org/en-US/docs/Web/API/Window/focus_event), when there's no query.
+It defaults to `false`, so you need to set it to `true` if you want the dropdown to appear as soon as a user clicks on it.

 Autocomplete is now plugged in.
 But you won't see anything appear until you define your [sources](/docs/sources).